 Updating maps?
 Yes, big components What is the relationship with the HE/SE?
 Safety considered when researching vulnerability in sites And how about legalizing tiny homes as they have in Sonoma County?
 What will Marin County do to ensure that residents are updated in real time when a disaster strikes?
-Zone haven app/ emergency network - Public outreach Does the Safety Element include earthquakes too? clude unhoused during a through the Shariff is BCDC working with County on sea-level rise issues for coastal residents?
+Zone haven app/ emergency network - Public outreach Does the Safety Element include earthquakes too?
+What plans are in place to reach the unhoused during a disaster? on the website through the Sheriff is BCDC working with County on sea-level rise issues for coastal residents?
 BCDC Collaboration - published a report recently Would drought be a part of this?
-IE ways that we need to amend water provision and radically make easier re-use and recycled water?
+IE ways that we need to amend water provision and redically make easier re-use and recycled water?
 What happens to renters when their units are damaged? is the Marin community foundation involved in helping the county on those issues with grants?